 The world's cheapest destination for backpackers costs less than a latte in London.
-At $3.20 per day, Damascus undercuts every other location in our panel of 480 destinations—a figure so low it suggests either a data anomaly or a fundamental collapse in local purchasing power that travel economists have yet to fully explain.
+At $3.20 per day, Damascus undercuts every other location in our panel of 480 destinations, a figure so low it suggests either a data anomaly or a fundamental collapse in local purchasing power that travel economists have yet to fully explain.
 This is not a rounding error.
-This is the new baseline for extreme-budget travel, and it sits at the opposite pole from Puebla, Mexico, where luxury travelers spend $336–740 per day.
+This is the new baseline for extreme-budget travel, and it sits at the opposite pole from Puebla, Mexico, where luxury travelers can burn through $13,700 in a single day.

 The South Asian Sweet Spot: Pakistan and India Dominate the Bottom Tier